-The Doctor and companions make their way past horrific mutants, victims of the war's atomic exchanges, into the Kaled bunker, where truly frightening crippled mad scientist Davros and his henchman Nyder are conducting genetic experiments.
-They plan to discover the final form of mutation for the Kaled race and develope a new "Travel Casing" for the results, which Sarah and the Doctor instantly recognize as a Dalek.
-The Doctor and Harry escape from the bunker and persuade the Kaled leaders to put a stop to the experiments, but Davros colludes with the Thals to open the Kaled City's defenses and allow it to be destroyed.
+The Doctor and companions make their way past horrific mutants, victims of the war's "chemical" exchanges, into the Kaled bunker, where truly frightening crippled mad scientist Davros and his henchman Nyder are conducting genetic experiments.
+They plan to discover the final form of mutation for the Kaled race and develop a new "Travel Casing" for the results, which Sarah and the Doctor instantly recognize as a Dalek.
+The Doctor and Harry escape from the bunker and persuade the Kaled leaders to put a stop to the experiments, but Davros colludes with the Thals to open the Kaled City's defences and allow it to be destroyed.
 He then activates his experimental Daleks and uses them to kill the Thals.

 The Doctor makes his way back into the bunker and sets explosives on the Dalek breeding tanks, needing only to touch two wires together to prevent the Daleks from ever existing.
 However, he can't bring himself to commit genocide, and reasons that much good will eventually come out of the undoubted evil of the Daleks, and who is he to play god like this and so on.
 This fascinating debate is then interrupted by the arrival of a Dalek, forcing the Doctor to drop the wires and leg it.
 As the Dalek pursues it runs over the wires, blowing up the tank anyway.

 Meanwhile, some of Davros's fellow scientists are uneasy about the experiments and demand they be stopped.
 Davros turns the Daleks on them, but his creations then turn on their creator and Davros himself is exterminated.
 Thals who survived the massacre destroy the entrance to the bunker, sealing the Daleks inside, while the Doctor and co make an escape thanks to the Time Ring.
 The Doctor estimates that his interference will have put the development of the Daleks back by a thousand years... but instead it's the catalyst for events that nearly destroy him and the whole of creation.
 Because after all, when it comes to war, someone has to fire the first shot...

 - Air-Vent Passageway: Used multiple times, if somewhat deconstructed: it gets you in and out of places, but it's by no means a stealthy way to do so.